Step 2 - Migrate your data

 To run the migration:

-• Connect to your chosen CAST Imaging v3 machine, depending on the migration options you have configured in the migration.conf file.
+• Connect to your chosen CAST Imaging v3 machine, depending on the migration options you have configured in the migration.conf / migration_linux.conf file.

-• Open a brand new CMD window (do NOT re-use any existing CMD windows that you may have used to perform other actions) with elevated permissions (right click, Run as administrator) and navigate to the root of the unzipped migration tool extension.
+• On Microsoft Windows, open a brand new CMD window (do NOT re-use any existing CMD windows that you may have used to perform other actions) with elevated permissions (right click, Run as administrator) and navigate to the root of the unzipped migration tool extension.

 SET CSSPASSWORD=CastAIP

-• Now execute the Cast_Imaging_V3_Migration.bat file provided at the root of the unzipped migration tool extension.
+• Now execute the script file provided at the root of the unzipped migration tool extension with the option reportonly:

-• On completion, check the log file (defined by the option log= in the migration.conf file).
-If the migration log shows errors, you should investigate and contact CAST Supportexternal link if you are unable to proceed.
+On completion, check the log file (defined by the option log= in the migration.conf / migration_linux.conf file).

 Connect to CAST Imaging v3 and login with a user that has the default Admin profile or a custom profile with the Administrator role - see User Permissions.
 Check that all your applications are visible in CAST Imaging v3.